HelloJJJie/Assignment-Forecast-and-Analysis-of-Regression/README.md

-# Forecasting and Regression Analysis
+# Assignments of Forecasting and Regression Analysis

 Coursework for **IN6049**, School of Engineering and Sciences, Tecnológico de Monterrey, September – December 2026.
 One folder per session: `week-1`, `week-2`, …